gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/cicd-getting-started-with-ci-cd-for-jira-gij-cloud.md

 ---

-[CI/CD for Jira](https://marketplace.atlassian.com/apps/1228578/ci-cd-for-jira?hosting=cloud&tab=overview) is a free extension to Git Integration for Jira that connects your CI/CD DevOps pipelines with Jira Cloud's builds and deployments features.
+CI/CD for Jira (previously a free extension, now included in Git Integration for Jira) connects your CI/CD DevOps pipelines with Jira's builds and deployments features.
 Just as Git Integration for Jira exposes commits, branches, and pull requests, CI/CD for Jira adds build and deployment information associated with Jira issues.

 CI/CD for Jira tracks builds and deployments by Pull Requests.
 The extension supports classic pipelines and YAML pipelines for builds only.
 If you run your deployments through the build YAML pipeline, the deployments do not appear.